cncf/devstats.archive/ARCHITECTURE.md

 - This program figures out what is the most recent data in Postgres database then queries GitHub archive from this date to current date.
 - It will add data to Postgres database (since the last run)
 - It will update summary tables and/or (materialized) views on Postgres DB.
+- It will update new commits files list using `get_repos` program.
 - Then it will call `db2influx` for all defined SQL metrics and update Influx database as well.
 - You need to set `GHA2DB_PROJECT=project_name` currently it can be either kubernetes, prometheus or opentracing.
 Projects are defined in `projects.yaml` file.
 - It reads a list of metrics from YAML file: `metrics/{{project}}/metrics.yaml`, some metrics require to fill gaps in their data.
 Those metrics are defined in another YAML file `metrics/{{project}}/gaps.yaml`.